gusaidler/blog/_posts/2018-08-16-welcome-to-my-page.markdown

 ---

 In this post I want to talk a bit about how exploring your own Instagram account and generate interesting insights.
-I will be using Python ([Jupyter Notebook])(https://jupyter.org/) for this, with the following packages:
+I will be using [iPython - Jupyter Notebook](https://jupyter.org/) for this, with the following packages:
 - pandas
 - [LevPasha/Instagram-API-python](https://github.com/LevPasha/Instagram-API-python) (unofficial Instagram API)